-Following the success of its first edition in summer 2018, the new Sculpture Garden biennale will be held for the second time from June 12 to September 10, 2020 in the heart of the City of Geneva.
-The ambition of this project is to establish itself as a major summer artistic event for the region, offering Geneva, its inhabitants and the many national and international visitors an outdoor exhibition of high-caliber during the whole summer.
-The opening of the exhibition will take place on June 12 at the Hôtel-Restaurant du Parc des Eaux-Vives.
+Following the success of its first edition, in summer 2018, the Sculpture Garden Biennial will be held for the second time from 12 June to 30 September, 2020 in the heart of the City of Geneva.
+The biennial will invest public spaces gradually, in several phases.
+The exhibition will open on June 12 (with no opening cocktail) with about twelve installations, while the rest of the works will join the exhibition in stages until the beginning of July.
+The official opening cocktail will take place on 4 September at the Hôtel-Restaurant du Parc des Eaux-Vives.

-Initiated and organized by artgenève in collaboration with the MAMCO (Geneva’s contemporary art museum) and the City of Geneva, the Biennale is curated by Balthazar Lovay, former director of Fri Art Kunsthalle, Fribourg.
+The ambition of this project is to establish itself as a major summer artistic event for the region, offering Geneva, its inhabitants and its many national and international visitors an outdoor exhibition of high-caliber during the whole summer.
+Initiated and organized by artgenève in collaboration with MAMCO (Geneva’s contemporary art museum) and the City of Geneva, the Biennial is curated by Balthazar Lovay, former director of Fri Art Kunsthalle, Fribourg.

 In 2020, the Biennial will present some thirty artworks, most of them produced specifically for the exhibition.
 Sculpture Garden will take place in three magnificent public spaces particularly popular during the summer: Parc des Eaux-Vives, Parc La Grange and Quai Gustave-Ador.
 Several events, such as after-work cocktails, conferences bringing together personalities from the art world, and evenings of performance will regularly animate the proceedings.

 For its second edition, this exhibition breaks new ground, honoring new and original productions, the creations of young artists and works that are hybrids of design, architecture and art.
 Fountains, benches, architectural constructions, flags and mobiles–conceptual, political, participative works, they draw the contours of new horizons for thinking about sculpture today.